 Sign in to access your HIS profile below.

 In light of the current COVID-19 situation, we have taken the difficult but necessary decision to cancel the 2020 courses.
 All registered delegates will have the option to transfer to a later date or receive a full refund.
-Information on course in 2021 will be posted on this website in late 2020.
+The next course will be in autumn 2021.
+Dates will be posted here as soon as they are available.

 |This course thoroughly explores those aspects of infection prevention and control where engineering criteria are a vital component.
 It includes sessions on specialist ventilation such as that of operating theatres, thermal (surgical instrument) and chemical (endoscope) washer disinfectors, steam sterilisers, healthcare laundry and other aspects of hospital hygiene and decontamination.
 These are supplemented by discussion sessions, which put the engineering concepts into the context of practical infection control.|